On Gauss-Bonnet and Poincar\'e-Hopf type theorems for complex $\partial$-manifolds: Introduction

 \subsection{Acknowledgments}

 We are grateful to A. G. Aleksandrov for interesting and fruitful conversations.
-The first named author was partially supported by CNPq and CAPES and he is grateful to University of Oxford for hospitality.
+We would like to thank the referee for precious comments which improved the presentation of the paper greatly.
+The first named author was partially supported by CNPQ grant numbers 202374/2018-1, 302075/2015-1, 400821/2016-8, and CAPES grant number 2888/2013; he is grateful to the University of Oxford for its hospitality.